ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 Services do have to depend on each other at some point, they will not be completely independent.
 That said, we need to **be careful where we introduce new dependencies**.
 We have several strategies for reducing these relationships.

-I would generally recommend trying to **structure service dependencies as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)** (DAG) - circular dependencies should be discouraged.
+I generally like the idea of trying to **structure service dependencies as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)** (DAG) - and discouraging circular dependencies.
 This helps avoid high coupling between services.
 If you have a circular dependency between two services, consider whether their domains are tightly coupled enough that they should be consolidated into a single service.
 Also, if a circular dependency is making it hard to **independently deploy your services**, then strongly consider fixing it.

 As a consequence, **services should know nothing about their clients**.
 For example, if your `internal-x` service knows anything about one of its clients named `client-service-y` then something has gone wrong.
 If the name `client-service-y` appears anywhere in the `internal-x` codebase then it's an indicator that it knows too much.
 Even the existence of client services should be hidden.
 This means no special logic to change behaviour based on who is making the request.